HL7/Vulcan-schedule-ig/input/pagecontent/index.md

 It is a focused section of the Protocol Document that lays out what activities are expected, and structurally when they are expected to occur.
 It is a design that is interpreted by the stakeholders to drive how the study is defined, planned and performed.

 #### Vulcan SoA Implementation Guide (IG)
 This IG is intended to provide a roadmap for adopters looking to use FHIR resources in order to support the planning and implementing Clinical Research designs.
-The Schedule of Activities is defined ​in a clinical trial as a standardised representation of planned activities, including interventions (e.g., administering drug, surgery), studying administrative activities (e.g., obtaining informed consent, distributing clinical trial material and diaries, randomisation) and assessments.​
+The Schedule of Activities is defined ​in a clinical trial as a standardised representation of planned activities, including interventions (e.g., administering drug, surgery), studying administrative activities (e.g., obtaining informed consent, distributing clinical trial material and diaries, randomization) and assessments.​

 ​The purpose of the Schedule of Activities is to communicate the scheduling of the planned activities required to support the research objectives of the study to enable operational implementation.​

 Within the Vulcan SoA project we have considered two principal study types:
-* Prospective – e.g., randomised clinical trials (RCT), concurrent cohort studies, observational studies, epidemiology, real world evidence (RWE)
+* Prospective – e.g., randomized clinical trials (RCT), concurrent cohort studies, observational studies, epidemiology, real world evidence (RWE)
 * Retrospective – e.g., cohort studies, case-control studies, real world evidence

 Examples of positive outcomes for this project include: